truvami/docs/docs/advanced/forward-rabbitmq.md

 | `number_of_rotations` | `number` | Number of rotations performed (for rotation use case)  |
 | `elapsed_seconds`     | `number` | Elapsed seconds since the last state change            |
 | `count`               | `number` | Number of status uplink events included in the payload |

+Below is a snapshot of what a typical Status Uplink payload might constitute:

 ```json
 {